b.a. forma

 Embodied through conduct.

 These commitments are present in what is accepted, refused, and terminated.
 They appear in every signed agreement.
-The test is not whether they are stated, but whether they are compromised.

 Embodied through revision.